kremalicious/blog/content/posts/2020-05-08-uses/index.md

 - **[Beats Powerbeats](https://www.beatsbydre.com/earphones/powerbeats)**
   _Black_
-  Using the original ones during all sport activities for many years.
+  Using the original ones during all workout activities for many years.
 Impossible to fall out, and way more robust like AirPods, but with similar features.

 - **[Kindle Voyage](https://www.amazon.com/Amazon-Kindle-Voyage-6-Inch-4GB-eReader/dp/B00IOY8XWQ)**
   The best experience for long time reading.
 Almost all my non-technical books are Kindle books.